apognu/vault/README.md

 ### Generated passwords

-One can generate random passwords (now with [A-Za-z0-9]) with the syntax ```attr=-```.
+One can generate random alphanumeric passwords with the attribute syntax ```attr=-```.
 By default, a random 16-character password will be generated for that attribute.
 Generated attributes will automatically be set as eyes-only.

+The ```--symbols``` option adds special characters into the mix.

 ```
 $ vault add websites.com username=apognu password=-